How to Find the Right Sized Rug

 Hardwood hallways are great for sliding around in your socks, but not so great for moving around your home quietly and comfortably.

 Try a runner with 4 or 5 inches on either side to cushion and liven up hallways.
-This move will also score you some major #adulting points with visiting guests, in-laws, etc.
+This move will also score you some major #adulting points with visiting guests, in-laws, etc. An anti-slip rug pad can be helpful in high traffic areas.
+You can buy them here.

 A fun runner is a nice alternative to boring carpet on a staircase (particularly if your stairs are made of something nice looking that you want to show off a little!).